zeek/zeek/doc/quickstart/index.rst

 You might notice that a script you load from the command line uses the ``@load`` directive in the Bro language to declare dependence on other scripts.
-This directive is similar to the ``#include`` of C/C++, except the semantics are "load this script if it hasn't already been loaded".
+This directive is similar to the ``#include`` of C/C++, except the semantics are, "load this script if it hasn't already been loaded."

 .. note:: If one wants Bro to be able to load scripts that live outside the default directories in Bro's installation root, the ``BROPATH`` environment